CafeVariomeUoL/EPND/README.md

 > Method: POST

-/catalogs endpoint returns the **__metadata of EPND resources__**.
+[/catalogs](https://app.swaggerhub.com/apis/DVS6_1/virtual-platform_beacon_api/v2.0#/Query%20Endpoints/catalogs_request) endpoint returns the **__metadata of RD resources__**, using as response, a model compatible with the [Resource Metadata Schema](https://github.com/ejp-rd-vp/resource-metadata-schema).
 Filters are provided as a part of the body while using a POST request to query resources.
+Available filters correspond also to dcat properties from the Resource Metadata Schema

 <h4 id="-list-of-filters-and-permitted-values-for-the-catalogs-endpoint-"> List of filters and permitted values for the catalogs endpoint </h4>